 For more information on Thailand and some of the things we loved when we visited there please see our Thailand country page.
 This also features all our other Thailand volunteering projects as you might like to consider combining this project with one of the others we offer to make a trip of a lifetime!

-The island of Koh Lanta has a tropical climate and throughout the year is hot with temperatures averaging between 28-32 degrees clesius.
-There can be tropical rainstorms at any time of year, but the two main seasons are hot and dry (November to May) and 'cool' and wet (June to October).
+The island of Koh Lanta has a tropical climate and is hot throughout the year.
+Daytime temperatures average between 32-34 degrees celsius and nighttime temperatures typically fall to 24-26 degrees celsius.
+There can be tropical rainstorms at any time of year, but the two main seasons are hot and dry (November to April) and 'cool' and wet (May to October).
+Even in the 'cool' season it is still very hot!

 You can start on any day.